 Purpose of processing

-We use this data to fulfil your booking in accordance with the contract or to provide you with the desired service.
-For this purpose it may be necessary to pass on your personal data to companies which we use or mediate for the provision of the service or for the execution of the contract.
-These are, for example, services.
-These receive only the necessary data from us and are obliged to protect your personal data.
-We need your e-mail address so that we can confirm receipt of your order and communicate with you (e.g. to send you an order confirmation or an ordered newsletter).
-Even for services that do not directly serve the provision of services requested by users, such as hosting or the implementation of marketing measures, external service providers may be used, which may have their headquarters outside the European Union.
-In such cases, information is passed on to these companies or individuals to enable them to process it further.
-The relevant companies can be found in the following sections, in particular “Newsletter” and “External Service Providers”.
-The relevant service providers are carefully selected by us, bound by legally compliant contracts and regularly checked.
-The service providers may use the data exclusively for the purposes specified by Zenhomes.
+We use this data to fulfil your booking in accordance with the contract or to provide you with the requested service.
+For this purpose, it may be necessary to pass on your personal data to companies that we use or procure to provide the service or to process the contract.
+These are for example service providers.
+These only receive the necessary data from us and are in turn obliged to protect your personal data.
+We need your e-mail address so that we can confirm receipt of your order and communicate with you (e.g. to send you an order confirmation or a newsletter you have ordered).
+For services that do not directly serve the provision of services requested by users, such as hosting or the implementation of marketing measures, external service providers can also be used, which may have their headquarters outside the European Union.
+In such cases, information will be passed on to these companies or individuals to enable them to process your request.
+The relevant companies can be found in the following sections, in particular “Newsletter” and “External service providers”.
+The relevant service providers are carefully selected by us, bound by legally compliant contracts and regularly reviewed.
+The service providers may only use the data for the purposes specified by Zenhomes.